santiix/Azure-Workbooks-uberAgent/README.md

 ## 🤝 Special Thanks:

-> -🤝  Amir Trujillo for finding my first bugs and gettin them resolved on the spot!;
+- 🤝 **Amir Trujillo** – for finding my first bugs and getting them resolved on the spot!
-> -🤝  Vivek KR for sharing some of the original workbooks to get me started.;
+- 🤝 **Vivek KR** – for sharing some of the original workbooks to get me started.
 ---

 ## 📬 Contact